Our Lady of the Rosary Rectory

 Our Lady of the Rosary Rectory information

 Built around 1834 as the home of Evariste Blanc, Our Lady of the Rosary Rectory exhibits a combination of styles characteristic of the region.
-The high-hipped roof and wraparound gallery seem reminiscent of West Indies houses but were actually the preferred styles of the French Canadians who originally settled Bayou St John.
-However, it’s the house’s neoclassic details that make it obvious that this building is from a later period.
+The high-hipped roof and wraparound gallery seem reminiscent of West Indies houses but were actually the preferred styles of French Canadians who originally settled Bayou St John.
+However, it’s the house’s neoclassical details that make it obvious that this building is from a later period.
 Call the church to discuss visitation.